 - The UE can transmit data when inside NG-RAN coverage, irrespective of which RRC state the UE is in, and when outside NG-RAN coverage;

 - The UE autonomously selects transmission resources from resource pool(s).

-- For NR sidelink communication, the UE performs sidelink transmissions only on a single carrier.
+For NR sidelink communication, the UE performs sidelink transmissions only on a single carrier.